—Guest post by Miranda Miller

 However, Professor Keith Millar of the College of Medical, Veterinary and Life Sciences at the University of Glasgow wonders if the lead couldn't be explained by other circumstances.
 "What is absolutely clear is many of them had high levels of lead," Millar told the CBC in an interview from Glasgow.
 "What is less clear is if that was unusual given their background in highly lead-polluted Britain.
 And the variation across the men that we've estimated shows they may not have been affected at all."

 Excavations in 1992 revealed bones with cut marks on them, furthering the theory that Franklin's crew had resorted to cannibalism in order to survive.
 What happened on this ship, stocked with enough food to last years, to cause such a crisis?

 Modern Day Relics in the Canadian Arctic

-Each of our odes to Franklin expeditions embarks from Kangerlussuaq (‘Big Fjord’ in Kalaallisut), a settlement in western Greenland at the head of a fjord of the same name.
-Both voyages take passengers through Ilulissat Kangerlua, Greenland's famed Iceberg Fjord and a UNESCO World Heritage site, for hiking, spectacular Zodiac cruising and glacier viewing.
-On the Franklin's Legend expedition, we visit a number of Greenlandic villages and communities, including Itelliq, Sisimiut, and Eqip Sermia.
+Our Northwest Passage: In the Footsteps of Franklin expedition embarks from Kangerlussuaq (‘Big Fjord’ in Kalaallisut), a settlement in western Greenland at the head of a fjord of the same name.
+You'll explore West Greenland and Ilulissat Kangerlua, Greenland's famed Iceberg Fjord and a UNESCO World Heritage site, for hiking, spectacular Zodiac cruising and glacier viewing.
+We may visit authentic Greenlandic villages and communities, including Itelliq, Sisimiut, and Eqip Sermia.

 With notes from CBC's The Franklin Searches: 1848-2011.